1> PasswordEncoder in Spring Boot: In-Depth Explanation with Example of Password Encoder In Spring Boot :

 Example Scenario:

 Imagine you’re building a user registration system in a Spring Boot application.
-Here’s how PasswordEncoder
+Here’s how PasswordEncoder would be used:

 - User Registration: When a user registers, they provide a plain text password.